Climate-CAFE/Climate-CAFE.github.io/_sources/tutorial.md

-# Contributing to the Climate-Health CAFÉ Dataverse Collection
+# Contributing to the Climate-Health CAFE Dataverse Collection

 ## Guidelines for Dataset Contributions